-The Special Revenue funds are used to account for the proceeds of certain specific revenue sources that are legally restricted to expenditures for specified purposes.
-Included in this category are the transactions for the scholarship fund.
+The Scholarship fund is used to account for the proceeds of certain specific revenue sources that are legally restricted to expenditures for scholarships.

 Measurement Focus and Basis of Accounting

 Measurement Focus:

 Government-wide Financial Statements:

 The government-wide financial statements are prepared using the economic resources measurement focus.
 All assets, deferred inflows and outflows of resources, and liabilities associated with the operation of the District are included in the statement of net position.